joshuanallen/School_District_Analysis/README.md

 ## Summary
 THS 9th graders test scores changed the overall THS test results minimally because their scores may not have been far off of the school averages for math and reading.
 The reading scores changed the most by the removal of the 9th grade THS data but not enough to significantly change district-wide results for any given category (size, type, funding level).

-The heaviest effect the removal of the scores had on the new data was the change in the rankings for THS relative to the performance of other schools in the district.
-Specifically in the overall reading passing percentage and average math score; both of which decreased by 2 spots as a result of the changing data.
+The heaviest effect the removal had was the change in the rankings for THS relative to the performance of other schools in the district.
+Specifically in the overall reading passing percentage and average math score; both of which decreased by 2 spots.
 However, the change did not affect the rankings for math passing percentage, overall passing percentage, and average reading score.

 ### Conclusion
 While there may be evidenvce of academic dishonesty from the district, there is no evidence that it affected the testing metrics by which the schools are evaulated.
 The changes in results were minor and within rounding error for each category.
 The only change was to the school rankings within the district.